justkro/beekeeperDocumentation/like-off.md

 Notification sent skipped.

 ### Slideshow
-Slideshow in directly connection with Posts and Comments.
+Slideshow is in direct connection with Posts and Comments.
 No changes.